-5.1.2 Group Structure
+5.1.2.
+GROUP STRUCTURE

-argenx SE is the top entity in our group and operates under Dutch law. argenx SE is the sole shareholder of argenx IIP BV, a private company with limited liability (besloten vennootschap) incorporated under the laws of Belgium, having its registered seat in Zwijnaarde, Belgium.
-Furthermore, argenx SE is the sole shareholder of argenx BV, a private company with limited liability (besloten vennootschap) incorporated under the laws of Belgium, having its registered seat in Zwijnaarde, Belgium. argenx BV is the sole shareholder of:

-- (i) argenx US Inc, incorporated under the laws of Delaware, United States of America, having its registered office in Wilmington, Delaware and its address at 33 Arch Street, Boston, Massachusetts 02110; - (ii) argenx Japan K.K., incorporated under the laws of Japan, having its registered office in Tokyo, Japan and its address at HULIC JP Akasaka Building 2-5-8, Akasaka, Minato-ku, Tokyo, 107-0052, Japan; and - (iii) argenx Switzerland SA, incorporated under the laws of Switzerland, having its registered office in Geneva, Switzerland, and its address at Route de Chêne 30, 1208 Geneva, Switzerland.
+argenx SE is the top entity in our group and operates under Dutch law. argenx is the sole shareholder of argenx BV, a private company with limited liability (besloten vennootschap met beperkte aansprakelijkheid) incorporated under the laws of Belgium, having its registered seat in Zwijnaarde, Belgium. argenx BV is the sole shareholder of argenx US Inc, incorporated under the laws of Delaware, United States of America, having its registered office in Wilmington, Delaware and its address at 33 Arch Street, Boston, Massachusetts 02110. argenx BV is the sole shareholder of argenx Japan K.K., incorporated under the laws of Japan, having its registered office in Tokyo, Japan and its address at 4-17, Shirokanedai 2-chome, Minatoku, Tokyo, Japan.